danakenneyl/mankon-dictionary/README.md

 - Search Functionality: Quickly look up words and their translations.

-- Browse by Categories: Explore words in alphabetical order.
+- Browse by Language: Explore words in alphabetical order.

 - Pronunciation Support: Listen to audio clips for accurate pronunciation.
 - Language Support: Learn to read and write using the Mankon alphabet.